mewels/meshiworld/README.md

 # meshi.world
 this is a collaborative recipe book for me and my friends to use!

-i built it with svelte and sveltekit. it uses a posgreSQL database with prisma to store recipes. if you find any issues, i'd appreciate if you let me know about them ~ this is my first website i have built besides my simple little index page.
+i built it with svelte and sveltekit. it uses a postgreSQL database with prisma to store recipes. if you find any issues, i'd appreciate if you let me know about them ~ this is my first website i have built besides my simple little index page.

 ## playing with it
 if you wanna play around with this, make sure to run